world-class/REPL/kinks/level_4/introduction_to_programming_i/README.md

 ### Global Sleuth glitches
-#### `console.log();` statements
+#### `console.log()` statements
 If you get this message when submitting a case:

     There is an error in your code ...
 Error in compile SyntaxError: Unexpected token )

-Be sure that you have removed all of your debugging statements that are using `console.log();`.
+Be sure that you have removed all of your debugging statements that are using `console.log()`.
 This is one of those unexpected situations where your statements should have no effect, but they do somehow.

 #### Function parentheses
 If you get this message when submitting a case: